Persons with Disabilities

 - You can also receive personal assistance in voting whether you are voting by mail or at the polls during the early voting period or on Election Day.
 You do not have to disclose the nature or extent of your disability.
 You can choose anyone to help you.
 However, it cannot be your employer or an agency of your employer or an officer or agency of your union.

 - If you go to the polls, and you have no one to help you, you can have two poll workers of the Election Board to assist you.
 See section 101.051, Florida Statutes.
 If your voter registration record does not already contain a notation that you would like help when voting at the polls, you will have to fill out a declaration saying you need help.
 The clerk at the polling place can help you fill out the form.
 In addition, the person you choose to help you will have to fill out a declaration (unless that person is election staff) saying he or she will provide help.

-- If you are in an assisted living facility or a nursing home facility, you can receive an absentee ballot there, or you may participate in supervised voting if made available per section 101.655, Florida Statutes.
+- If you are in an assisted living facility or a nursing home facility, you can receive a vote-by-mail ballot there, or you may participate in supervised voting if made available per section 101.655, Florida Statutes.

 Polling Place Accessibility